 Once you do decide on someone to care for your dog, setting clear expectations and communicating regularly will help to set the right tone for your relationship.
 Be sure to communicate all of your dog’s needs upfront, so there is no confusion about what the caregiver needs to do daily.

 Finally, remember, you have every right to check in as often as you’d like when someone is caring for your dog in your home.
-You might feel more comfortable installing a nanny cam or using a “pet app” to check-in without the caregiver knowing, but, depending on the state you live in, it might be illegal to record sound without someone knowing.
-A better option might be to talk to your caregiver about the fact that you’ll be regularly checking in.
+You might feel more comfortable installing a nanny cam or using a “pet app” to check in without the caregiver knowing, but depending on the state you live in, it might be illegal to record sound without someone knowing.
+A better option might be to talk to your caregiver about the fact that you’ll regularly check in.
 Also, make it known that you do have a camera in the house, and it’s always recording.

 Leaving your dog in the care of someone else, even if it’s only for a few hours a day, can be stressful for a loving pet owner.
 By knowing where to look for qualified care and developing a trusting relationship with your dog’s caregiver, you can make the situation easier on yourself and your furry friend.